xzdev/ttl/README.md

 This is a daily updated file recording what Terry learns everyday.

+- 1/15/2020
+Words: __wild, hot__
+Book reading: Where the wild things are

 - 1/14/2020
 Words: __claws, teeth__
 Book reading: Where the wild things are